xjmusic/xjmusic/README.md

 # Laws

+  * The XJ platform has no launches.
+We pertain only to a platform spanning time, and the availability of said platform and its components at any moment in time.
   * The XJ platform does not send or receive email.
   * The XJ platform does not implement passwords; it relies on OAuth.
   * Any network connection can and will fail.
+  * Features are described as the desire of a person to take an action for a particular reason, e.g. "Artist wants Pattern and Phase to be named according to musical norms, in order to make the most sense of XJ as a musical instrument."
-  * Bugs are described as expectation versus actual, e.g.:
+  * Bugs are described as expectation versus actual, e.g. "Artist expects to be able to list Audios after deleting an Audio from an Instrument," then:
-    - DO THIS: "I clicked the button labeled 'Turn;' I expected the Earth to turn; actually, it stood still."
+    - DESCRIBE LIKE THIS: "I clicked the button labeled 'Turn;' I expected the Earth to turn; actually, it stood still."
-    - NOT THIS: "I click the button and nothing happened."
+    - NOT LIKE THIS: "I click the button and nothing happened."
   * Commits reference issues by id #.
   * Time is tracked against issues by id #.
   * Branches are named according to `git-flow` including issue id #, e.g.: